Puppy survives being stabbed in head by city employee

 Harrison told Nexstar’s KFOR she wishes she could forget what she saw Sunday night.

 “It was crazy.
 I’ve never seen anything like it.
-Don’t want to see anything like it ever again,” said Harrison.
+Don’t want to see anything like it ever again,” Harrison said.

 Harrison said her six-month-old puppy was following one of Harrison’s friends back from the store, when the dog went up to a fence near Pecan and Coffee Avenue.